Ovyerus/site/src/pages/posts/podman-from-docker.md

 a specific start order/conditions to be met in order to start properly.
 And it's also just a lot to do when you're wanting to host something like [Plausible](https://plausible.io/) or [Sentry](https://sentry.io/).
-So sadly this isn't much use to us, but it is useful as a headstart on creating our own units.
+So sadly this isn't much use to us, but it is useful as a head start on creating our own units.

 What I ended up doing was modifying it so that all the unit ends up doing is